 Of course you can.
-I offer a choice of all inclusive sessions (which include your time in the studio or at a location of your choice and high resolution files from your session) or an a la carte service where you simply pay your session fee and decide afterwards which products you would like.
+I offer a choice of all inclusive sessions (which include your time in the studio or at a location of your choice and high resolution files from your session) or a tailor made package can be designed to suit your need.

 I have booked my session – What to expect?

 Once your session is booked, I will contact you to discuss your requirements.
 I have plenty of props and backdrops and I discuss with clients their tastes and preferences in order to ensure that they get the type of images they are after.
 I will also email you your welcome pack which will include all you need to know about your session and how to best prepare for it.